-Audited financial statements for the two most recently completed fiscal years as of the date of the NOFA; Management Letters related to the submitted audits, if Management Letters were issued.
-If Management Letters for the two most recently completed fiscal years were not provided, Applicant will attach a document in AMIS stating so.
-Please see the footnote on this page for additional guidance, as well as FAQ #81.
+- Audited financial statements for the two most recent historic fiscal years as of the date of the NOFA; - Management Letters related to the submitted audits, if Management Letters were issued.1 If Management Letters for the two most recent historic fiscal years were not provided, Applicant will attach a document in AMIS stating such.
+Please see the footnote on this page for additional guidance, as well as FAQ #85.